I think a rotisserie is like a really morbid ferris wheel for chickens.

 The Coronados have the pedigree to make this delicious concept work.
 The vivacious Monica is originally from Peru.
 Her face practically glows with pride as she discusses the cuisine of her place of birth and the successes of her family in the restaurant business.
 One cousin owns the fabulous and famous El Pollo Rico Restaurants in the Arlington, Virginia area.
 El Pollo Rico is one of the highest rated rotisserie chicken restaurants on the entire East Coast where Peruvian style chicken has been all the rage for years.
 One of her brothers is the chef at a highly regarded Peruvian-Spanish fusion restaurant in Berlin, Germany.
 Chef Servan is considered an ambassador to the world for Peruvian cuisine and has been pegged to showcase Peru at the 2017 Peru to the World Expo in New York City.

 One area in which the Coronados don’t have to compromise in the least is in the uniquely wonderful marinades and sauces used in the preparation and serving of the chicken.
-More impressively, they do not serve frozen poultry–apparently an anomaly because city inspectors were nonplussed over the fact they had never before seen a restaurant open without a freezer.
+More impressively, they do not serve frozen poultry–apparently an anomaly because city inspectors were nonplussed over the fact they had never before seen a restaurant launch its operation without a freezer.
 Each chicken is simultaneously brined and marinated for at least ten hours in a bath of several ingredients (vinegar, cumin, salt and pepper are discernible, but that constitutes fewer than half the ingredients in the marinade).
 The chicken is served with a creamy light green Ahi sauce of medium-piquancy and maximum addictiveness.
 If the ahi sauce doesn’t have enough heat for you, the terrific staff at Pollito Con Papas can bring you sauce made with the incendiary rocoto chile.
 For true volcano-eaters, an even more combustible chile piquin is available, but only those of us with asbestos-lined tongues can handle it.